Mesquite Federal Criminal Defense

 - Special Assistant U.S. Attorney

 Oberheiden, P.C. – A Dallas Law Firm of Former Federal ProsecutorsExperience will be the most important trait that most individuals or companies facing criminal charges will want in their attorney.
 The unique background of our Mesquite criminal defense lawyers at Oberheiden, P.C. involves a different kind of experience beyond just defending cases in federal court.
 Our law firm is comprised of multiple lawyers who had distinguished careers working for federal law enforcement agencies before switching to criminal defense.
 This expertise means that our attorneys can anticipate what law enforcement agencies and federal prosecutors will do because our lawyers have taken those same steps when they were pursuing criminal cases for the government.
 Because we have lawyers who have pursued similar charges as prosecutors, we recognize where to focus our attention when challenging federal law enforcement conducted searches, forensic tests, and interrogations.
 Our Mesquite federal criminal defense lawyers also are in a unique position to dissect the government’s case and identify weaknesses that can be exploited to reach a favorable plea agreement or to succeed at trial.
-Our law firm has a national reputation based on an exemplary record in over a thousand grand jury cases and over 500 trials.
+Our law firm has a national reputation based on an exemplary record in over a thousand grand jury cases and trials.
 People from all walks of life choose Oberheiden, P.C. because of the depth of our experience and a record of impressive results.
 Clients choose us based on several reasons, including but not limited to the following:

 - Success on a Nationwide Basis: Our attorneys our sought out by individuals facing audits, investigations by federal authorities, grand jury subpoenas, and civil or criminal liability in federal court.
 Our lawyers have provided effective legal defense taking on the federal government in more than half of U.S. states, including throughout Dallas, Mesquite, and Texas.